AnyChart/docs.anychart.com/Maps/Tooltips.md

 When you attach the data to your map, you can add some extra fields which you may want to show later in the tooltip.
 Just look through the [Text Formatters article](..\Common_Settings/Text_Formatters) to know more about meta.

-In the sample below we've got a map of Australia, where each state data contains some extra information which lately is viewed in tooltips on states hover.
+In the sample below we've got a map of Australia, where each state data contains some extra information which later is shown in tooltips.

-Note that we added extra fields to each data point, and one of the regions has one extra field more than other.
-Then we used {api:anychart.core.ui.Tooltip#textFormatter}**.textFormatter**{api} to transform our tooltips to make them show the information we need instead of what is displayed by default.
+Note that we added extra fields to each data point, and one of the regions has one extra field.
+We use {api:anychart.core.ui.Tooltip#textFormatter}textFormatter{api} to transform our tooltips and make them show the information we need instead of what is displayed by default.

 ```
 var mapDataSet = anychart.data.set([